Harshith0308/Harshith0308/README.md

 # Gottipati Harshith Sai

 CSE (Cloud Computing) undergraduate.
-I build full-stack, machine learning, and cloud projects end to end, from the data layer to the UI, and I write all of my own code.
+I build full-stack, machine learning, and cloud projects end to end, from the data layer to the UI
 Currently open to software engineering internships and new-grad roles.

 ## Featured projects